 - Always patch against the master branch first, even if you want to patch in another branch.
-HBase committers always apply patches first to the master branch, and backport if necessary. - Submit one single patch for a fix.
+HBase committers always apply patches first to the master branch, and backport as necessary.
+For complex patches, you may be asked to perform the backport(s) yourself. - Submit one single PR for a single fix.
 If necessary, squash local commits to merge local commits into a single one first.
-See this Stack Overflow question for more information about squashing commits. - Please understand that not every patch may get committed, and that feedback will likely be provided on the patch. - If you need to revise your patch, leave the previous patch file(s) attached to the JIRA, and upload a new one with incremented patch number.
+See this Stack Overflow question for more information about squashing commits. - Please understand that not every patch may get committed, and that feedback will likely be provided on the patch.